128th Light Anti-Aircraft Regiment, Royal Artillery: 128th Light Anti-Aircraft Regiment, RA

 After its rapid expansion, AA Command was now over-provided with S/L units and under-provided with LAA units, for which suitable guns (the Bofors 40 mm) were becoming available in quantity.
 The command began a programme of converting some S/L regiments to the LAA role.
-One of those chosen was 87th S/L Rgt, which became 128th Light Anti-Aircraft Regiment on 3 March 1942, with 421, 422, 423, 424 LAA Btys.
-424 LAA Battery was under direct War Office (WO) control.
+One of those chosen was 87th S/L Rgt, which became 128th Light Anti-Aircraft Regiment on 3 March 1942, with 421, 422, 423, 424 LAA Batteries, with 424 LAA Battery under direct War Office (WO) control.

 Mid-War

 The new regiment initially remained in 53rd LAA Bde, but by early April it had become unbrigaded as it completed retraining.
 In late May it joined 67th AA Bde in 11th AA Division.
 In June it transferred within the division to 54th AA Bde, and then in July it switched again to 68th AA Bde.
 11th Anti-Aircraft Division's responsibility was the defence of Birmingham and the industrial West Midlands.
 During this period the Luftwaffe carried out a series of night attacks, the co-called Baedeker Blitz, including raids on Birmingham in June and July.
-On 16 June 424 LAA Bty returned from WO conyro, then in August the battery was loaned back to 4th AA Division, and then in the autumn to 54th AA Bde.
+On 16 June 1942, 424 LAA Bty returned from WO conyro, then in August the battery was loaned back to 4th AA Division, and then in the autumn to 54th AA Bde.